JoelNiklaus/joelniklaus.github.io/index.md

 ---

 <!-- Professional -->
-Joel Niklaus is a Machine Learning Engineer at Hugging Face working on synthetic pretraining data.
-He also serves as an advisor and angel investor to various AI companies.
+Joel Niklaus is a Machine Learning Engineer at Hugging Face working on synthetic data.
 Previously, Joel was a Research Scientist at Harvey, specializing in large language model systems for legal applications.
-Before he was an AI Resident at (Google) X, where he trained multi-billion parameter models on hundreds of TPUs and achieved state-of-the-art results on the LegalBench evaluation dataset.
-He also conducted research at Thomson Reuters Labs on efficient domain-specific pretraining approaches.
+Before that, he pretrained LLMs at (Google) X and Thomson Reuters Labs.
 <!-- Research -->
-Joel holds a PhD in Natural Language Processing from the University of Bern, where he was supervised by Matthias Stürmer.
-He also conducted research on LLMs at Stanford University under the supervision of Dan Ho and Percy Liang.
-Further, he has led research projects for the Swiss Federal Supreme Court and has collaborated with Ilias Chalkidis on various legal AI benchmarks.
-With extensive experience in pretraining and fine-tuning LLMs across various compute environments, his research focuses on dataset curation for multilingual legal language models.
-His datasets have established the foundation for legal NLP in Switzerland.
-Joel has contributed to open-source projects including lighteval and Marin.
-His research has been published at leading NLP and ML conferences, covered by Anthropic and Swiss National Radio & Television, and honored with an Outstanding Paper Award at ACL.
+Joel holds a PhD in NLP from the University of Bern and conducted research at Stanford University, leading projects for the Swiss Federal Supreme Court and AI startups such as Darrow and Libra.
+His multilingual datasets and benchmarks have shaped the evaluation of LLMs in the legal domain.
+He regularly contributes to open-source projects including datatrove, lighteval, and Marin.
+His work has been published at top conferences, honored with an Outstanding Paper Award at ACL, and covered by Anthropic and the Swiss National Radio & Television.
 <!-- Teaching -->
-He has lectured at the University of Bern and the Bern University of Applied Sciences, delivering continuing education courses in natural language processing.
-Previously, he taught computer science at several Swiss high schools.
-He also brings experience in delivering corporate courses and talks.
+His teaching and speaking experience spans universities, high schools, and corporate audiences across NLP and computer science.

 <a href="https://twitter.com/joelniklaus" target="_blank" type="button" class="btn"><i class="fa-brands fa-twitter"></i> JoelNiklaus</a>